-During the last five years, all of the above nominees have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except for: Mr. Claude Blanchet, who, prior to April 1997, was President-General Manager of Fonds de solidarité des travailleurs du Québec (FTQ); Mr. Pierre Bourgie who, prior to January 1997, was President and Chief Executive Officer of Urgel Bourgie Inc. (funeral services); Ms. Caterina Monticciolo who, from January 1995 to October 1996, was a financial analyst with the Company and prior thereto was an accountant with Deloitte & Touche (an accounting firm); Mr. Lino A. Saputo, Jr., who, from January 1, 2000 to January 15, 2001, was Assistant to the President of Uniforêt Inc. (a lumber company); and Ms. Patricia Saputo who, prior to July 1998, was a Senior Tax Manager with Deloitte & Touche.
+During the last five years, all of the above nominees have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except for: Mr. Lino A. Saputo, Jr., who, from January 1, 2000 to January 15, 2001, was Assistant to the President of Uniforêt Inc. (a lumber company); and Ms. Patricia Saputo who, prior to July 1998, was a Senior Tax Manager with Deloitte & Touche.

-Information as to shares beneficially owned by each nominee, or over which each exercised control or direction, as at June 1, 2001, has been furnished by the nominees individually as such information is not within the knowledge of the Company.
+Information as to shares beneficially owned by each nominee, or over which each exercised control or direction, as at June 1, 2002, has been furnished by the nominees individually as such information is not within the knowledge of the Company.